reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 When the Guest checks in, they have to tell the Host about the instance so the Host can interact with it and return the reservation.
 The Host will have to check to make sure the instance is for the correct Event.
 On the other hand, if the Guest doesn't check in, then the Host has to find out about the instance somehow and claim the reservation.
-(This "somehow" is why this might not be the best design for this application.)
+(This "somehow" is why this may not be the best design for this application.)

 ```
 load: /examples/rsvp-4-tedede/index.rsh